 “We intend to raise a total of $6 million to $8 million from local accredited investors over the next 12 months,” Kummerow said.
 “We have completed round one of investor funding and expect to close round two by mid-July.
 This next round investment will be used to complete the acquisition of an existing 121 Airline certificate and key required personnel.
 Each round will serve to complete well defined steps as needed to bring back Midwest Express Airlines to Milwaukee…Eventually we will come out with an initial stock offering.”

 The group working to re-launch Midwest Express is led by Greg Aretakis, who has 35 years of senior airline management experience.
 Aretakis was vice president of market planning for Midwest Airlines from 2005-09.

 Originally known as Midwest Express, Midwest Airlines was based in Oak Creek and had its main hub at Mitchell International Airport in Milwaukee.
-Midwest Airlines was acquired by Indianapolis-based Republic Airways and in 2009 it was merged into Denver-based Frontier Airlines and in 2011 the Midwest Airlines brand was eliminated.
+Midwest Airlines was acquired by Indianapolis-based Republic Airways Holdings in 2009, it was merged into Denver-based Frontier Airlines and in 2011 the Midwest Airlines brand was eliminated.